Round Trip Distance: 3 miles

 Attractions: Cliff dwellings

 The Moon House trail is located in the Cedar Mesa Area west of Blanding, Utah.
 The trail leads to the Moon House Ruin and several other nearby sites where there are other cliff dwellings and granaries.
 Due to the popularity of the ruin and its fragile nature it is limited to 20 visitors per day.
-A special permit must be obtained on the day of your visit at the Kane Gulch Ranger Station.
-Twelve of the daily permits can be reserved in advance by contacting the Ranger Station.
-The other 8 are held for visitors on a first come basis.
-To get one it is best to be at the Ranger Station when it opens at 8AM MT/MDT.
+A special permit must be obtained online prior to the day of your visit and then validated at the Kane Gulch Ranger Station.
+For complete information and to reserve your permit visit the website Recreation.gov.

 After driving about 6 miles south of the Kane Gulch Ranger Station and turning onto the Snow Flat Road it is another 8 miles to the 2-wheel drive trailhead.
 The road requires a moderate to high clearance vehicle.
 A section of the Snow Flat Road was also part of the Mormon trail.
 It is very rough in places with numerous rock ledges.
 From the 2-wheel drive trailhead it is another 1.2 miles to the '4-wheel drive' trailhead.
 The last 1.2 miles doesn't necessarily require a 4-wheel drive but it does require a high clearance vehicle.
 The road is narrow with a high hump in the middle of it.
 Count on it taking an hour to drive from the Ranger Station to the trailhead.